lycus/mci/docs/instruction_set.rst

 If the allocation was successful, all allocated memory is guaranteed to be completely zeroed out.

-The target register must be a pointer or an array.
+The target register must be a pointer.

 mem.new
 -------